chrished/intro_prog_py/class1/PITCHME.md

 ```python
 myvar = 3
 ```
-The name of a variable has to start with a letter, no spaces allowed, no special symbols expect underscore
+The name of a variable has to start with a letter, no spaces allowed, no special symbols except underscore
 ```python
 _myvar2 = 3
 ```